chrisz/pyhusmow/README.md

     python husmow.py --login yourmaillogin --password yourpassword server --address 0.0.0.0 --port 2345

+To avoid sending too much status requests to Husqvarna server, status is not refreshed before 30 seconds (can be configured using `--expire-status` option in seconds).

 # Save configuration in configuration file

 You can save `login`, `password`, `output_format`, `log_level` in `automower.cfg` in the directory where you run this script to omit these information from the command line for the next run.